shane-mason/FieldStation42/fs42/fs42_server/README.md

 - Date/time parameters should be in ISO format: `YYYY-MM-DDTHH:MM:SS`.
 - Catalog and schedule data structures may contain nested objects and lists.
 - For more details, see the source code in `fs42_server.py` and related modules.

+## Next Up - Build-Time Actions
+The following endpoints are planned to be implemented in the buildtime API

+### (Re)Build Catalog
+- Will rebuild the catalog for specified or all channels

+### (Re)Build Schedule
+- Will add the specified time period to the schedule

+### (Re)Build Sequences
+- Will build or rebuild sequences

+### (Re)Build Breakpoints
+- Will build or rebuild breakpoints

+## Next Up - Play-Time Actions
+The following endpoints are planned to be implemented in the playtime API

+### OSD Display Text
+- Will display supplied text on the OSD based - positioning based on OSD configuration.

+### Play Status
+- Same as the current play_status.socket

+### Channel Command
+- Same as current channel.socket, only through web API

+### Volume Command
+- Change the system volume

+### Halt Command
+- Safely halt the system - (sudo halt)

+### Shutdown FS42
+- Safely close all FS42 apps, but leave the device powered on